esmyrnio/cppEGB/README.md

 ## Description

-Program for obtaining static Neutron Star solutions in regularized 4D Einstein-Gauss-Bonnet gravity using the KEH/CST numerical scheme.
+Program for obtaining static Neutron Star solutions in regularized 4D Einstein-Gauss-Bonnet gravity[^1], for tabulated EoS [^2], using the KEH/CST numerical scheme.
-A C++ version of the Savitzky-Golay filter[^1]  is used.
+A C++ version of the Savitzky-Golay filter[^3] is used, along with some modules from the BOOST C++ library[^4].
+Both are included and implemented as header-only libraries.
+In addition the C++ code is wrapped using SWIG[^5], into a python library which can be imported and used in any way, as shown in swig/test.py.

 ## Usage

 Compile, using the provided makefile.
-Simply type "make" in the main directory, where the makefile is also located, to create the executionable file.
+Type "make" in the main directory, where the makefile is also located, to create the executionable file.

 EGB.exe takes 7 inputs in-turn.
 The parameters are specified using the following flags: